Summer Series Part 1: Updated March 2017

 Since unprotected sun exposure is the most preventable risk factor for skin cancer, it’s something to take pretty seriously.
 Heck, I wish someone had given me the memo about this when I was a young ‘un; maybe I would have reconsidered daily tanning (burning?) contests with my sister.
 As someone who grew up in the South, LIVING at the pool every day… let’s just say we can do better with this generation of kids.

 But it’s not just skin.
 In fact, “children under 10 are at a high risk for… eye damage from UV rays.
-And until about age 10, the lens of a child’s eye is clear, allowing greater solar penetration and thus greater UVR-induced ocular changes,” explains Adelaide A. Hebert, MD, professor and vice chair of dermatology, University of Houston [SkinCancer.org].
+And until about age 10, the lens of a child’s eye is clear, allowing greater solar penetration and thus greater UVR-induced ocular changes,” explains Adelaide A. Hebert, MD, professor and vice chair of dermatology, University of Texas Medical Center at Houston [SkinCancer.org].

 Babies 0 – 6 Months Old